Flood Insurance in Massachusetts

 Because floods can happen anywhere.

-Whether you live in the Mansfield- Attleboro area or somewhere else in Massachusetts, here’s what you need to know about flood insurance:
+Whether you live along the coast or somewhere in inland Massachusetts, here’s what you need to know about flood insurance:

 Does Massachusetts home insurance cover flood damage?

 According to FEMA, everyone lives in an area with some flood risk.
 And in fact, even if your property is located in a low-to-moderate flood risk area, you are five times more likely to experience a flood than a fire during the course of your thirty-year mortgage.
 So flood insurance makes sense for many homeowners, renters, and business property owners—especially those located near the coast; downstream from brooks, rivers, or lakes; or for those whose property abuts construction zones, where development can affect how water flows below ground.
 If you’ve ever had concerns about flooding, it’s a good idea to contact your agent.